iamkenos/ellie/docs/DETAILED_GUIDE.md

 - `init`:

   - `$ ellie init`
-  - launches a inquirer prompt that generates a default configuration file `ellie.conf.ts` based on the answers provided; the file will be on the same directory as where the command is executed
+  - launches an inquirer prompt that generates a default configuration file `ellie.conf.ts` based on the answers provided; the file will be on the same directory as where the command is executed

 - `whistle`: